ranga-siriwardena/BFF/README.md

 Let's see how we can deploy the mobile_bff_service and desktop_bff_service we developed above on Docker.
 When invoking this service make sure that the other four services (appointment_mgt_service, medical_record_mgt_service, notification_mgt_service, and message_mgt_service) are also up and running.

-- In our mobile_bff_service, we need to import ballerinax/docker and use the annotation @docker:Config as shown below to enable Docker image generation during the build time.
+- In our mobile_bff_service and desktop_bff_service, we need to import ballerinax/docker and use the annotation @docker:Config as shown below to enable Docker image generation during the build time.

-##### mobile_bff_service.bal
+##### Skeleton code for mobile_bff_service.bal
 ```ballerina
 import ballerina/http;
 import ballerinax/docker;